-7. Making a Referral
+8. Making a Referral

-7.1 A referral involves sharing information in line with Multi Agency Threshold Document to either the Targeted ServicesTeam, with the consent of the parents/carers, Multi Agency Safeguarding Hub (MASH) or the Police in matters of immediate risk (see Appendix C).

-7.2 Parents/carers should be informed if a referral is being made except in the circumstances outlined in communication with parents (It puts a child at further risk of harm)

-7.3 However, inability to inform parents for any reason should not prevent a referral being made to children's social care via the MASH Service.
-It would then become a joint decision with Sandwell Childrens Trust about how and when the parents should be approached and by whom.

-7.4 If lower level multi agency support is required for a child and/or their family, the Designated Senior Person for child protection will, with consent of the parent/carer, refer to the Early Help Team to enable the most appropriate services and support to be indentified.
-This may be targeted multi-agency support to help the family resolve any identified concerns.

-7.5 If the concerns are more complex and require statutory intervention then the Designated Senior Person for child protection will refer the matter to children's social care via the MASH service where a decision will be made whether any enquiries are needed under Section 17 (child in need enquiry) or Section 47 (child protection enquiry) of the Children Act 1989.
+- 8.1 A referral involves sharing information in line with Multi Agency Threshold Document to either the Strengthening families Team, with the consent of the parents/carers, Multi Agency Safeguarding Hub (MASH) or the Police in matters of immediate risk (see Appendix C). - 8.2 Parents/carers should be informed if a referral is being made except in the circumstances outlined in communication with parents (It puts a child at further risk of harm) - 8.3 However, inability to inform parents for any reason should not prevent a referral being made to children's social care via the MASH Service.
+It would then become a joint decision with Sandwell Childrens Trust about how and when the parents should be approached and by whom. - 8.4 If lower level multi agency support is required for a child and/or their family, the Designated Safeguarding Lead will, with consent of the parent/carer, complete an Early Help assessment to enable the most appropriate services and support to be identified.
+This may be targeted multi-agency support to help the family resolve any identified concerns. - 8.5 If the concerns are more complex and require statutory intervention then the Designated Safeguarding Lead will refer the matter to children's social care via the MASH service where a decision will be made whether any enquiries are needed under Section 17 (child in need enquiry) or Section 47 (child protection enquiry) of the Children Act 1989.
 A flowchart can be found at Appendix D detailing the referral procedure.

-How to make a referral to Childrens Social Care if a child is at risk of significant harm then a CSE screening tool should always be completed and submitted to Sandwell Children's Trust
+How to make a referral to Childrens Social Care if a child is at risk of significant harm

-7.6 Step 1 - Complete a Multi Agency Referral Form (MARF) including any relevant body Map and/or Child Exploitation Screening form and send in to the MASH secure email address on the front of the form.
+- 8.6 Step 1 Complete a Multi-Agency Referral Form (MARF) including any relevant body Map and/or Child Exploitation Screening form and send in to the MASH secure email address on the front of the form.
 Be prepared to give as much of the following information as possible using the SAFER guidelines (see Appendix B).
-If there are any Child Sexual Exploitation (CSE) concerns

-7.7 Step 2 - If a child is at imminent significant risk of harm/immediate danger (and reporting concerns cannot wait an hour while a MARF is completed) the referrer should consider telephoning 999 and Sandwell Children's Trust contact centre (0121 569 3100).
-A MARF will also need to be completed within an hour of reporting the concern

-7.8 Step 3 - Accurately record the action agreed following the referral or that no further action is to be taken and the reasons for this decision noting with whom discussions were held and who made the decisions on the appropriate school form.
+If there are any Child Sexual Exploitation (CSE) concerns, then a CSE screening tool should always be completed and submitted to Sandwell Children's Trust - 8.7 Step 2 If a child is at imminent significant risk of harm/immediate danger (and reporting concerns cannot wait an hour while a MARF is completed) the referrer should consider telephoning 999 and Sandwell Children's Trust contact centre (0121 569 3100).
+A MARF will also need to be completed within an hour of reporting the concern - 8.8 Step 3 Accurately record the action agreed following the referral or that no further action is to be taken and the reasons for this decision noting with whom discussions were held and who made the decisions on the appropriate school form.